Perth Airport (Scotland): History

 The airport opened in 1936 as Scone Aerodrome.
 A flight training school, training military pilots, was established shortly after the airport was opened.

 Immediately after the start of World War II, researchers working on aircraft-mounted radars were stationed at Scone for a brief period, fitting their radar systems to various aircraft.
 The site was unsuitable for such work, and the team moved to a new site in Wales in November.
-During the war, 309 and 666 Squadrons from the Royal Air Force used the aerodrome, then known as RAF (Royal Air Force) Scone.
+During the war, 309 (Polish) and 666 Squadrons from the Royal Air Force used the aerodrome, then known as RAF (Royal Air Force) Scone.

+The following units were also here at some point:

 The only scheduled commercial flights operated briefly from Perth were a British Airways service to Stavanger in Norway at the beginning of the Second World War, and a post-war BEA service to Glasgow's Renfrew airport.
 The airport was subsequently bought by Airwork Services, which continued the long tradition of pilot training at Perth.

 By 1960 Airwork acquired Air Service Training (AST), an engineering training school, which it relocated from the south of England to the airport.
 The whole operation took on the AST name.
 AST gained a worldwide reputation for aviation training, being known as Britain's Air University.
 Students of more than 100 countries have been trained at Perth.
 Following a worldwide downturn in aviation, AST pulled out of pilot training in 1996.
 A year later the site was bought by Morris Leslie Ltd.

 Perth Airport remains Scotland's main airport for general aviation and is the base of the Scottish Aero Club, which was founded in 1927.
-The airport is home to flight training organisations providing private and commercial flight training, as well as micro light and autogyro training.
-Also on site is an aircraft maintenance company, ACS Engineering, and numerous other non-aviation-related businesses.
+The airport is home to ACS Aviation Ltd, which provides private and commercial flight training, also on site is an aircraft maintenance company, ACS Engineering and numerous other non-aviation-related businesses.

 AST, which is now part of Perth College, retains a presence at the airport and continues to offer aeronautical engineering courses.
-In 2011, AST announced a returned to airline pilot training.
+In 2011, AST announced a return to airline pilot training.

 Scotland's Charity Air Ambulance (SCAA) was formed in 2012 and launched a helicopter air ambulance in May 2013 to assist the Scottish Air Ambulance Service (SAAS) to deliver front-line care to time-critical emergencies across Scotland.
 SCAA provides a fully equipped medical helicopter that can be deployed from its central base at Perth Airport to incidents across the length and breadth of Scotland.

 In February 2019, the airport was reported to be looking into the possibility of attracting low-cost carriers such as Easyjet and Ryanair for scheduled passenger flights, though ACS Aviation subsequently denied having any such plans.
 Perth does not have the approach procedures required and its longest runway, at 853 m in length, is not long enough to accommodate commercial jet aircraft, which typically require a minimum of 1700m in order to land and take off.